When Can Babies Eat Cheerios, Puffs, & Other Foods Safely - Answered! - Your Kid's Table

 • Demonstrates munching up and down either when watching you eat, on teethers, or their baby food

-• Usually between the ages of 7 and 9 months, although it varies from baby to baby
+• Usually between the ages of 7 and 9 months, although it varies

 If you’re skittish about starting your baby on puffs, it’s always a good idea to talk to your pediatrician first.
-One of the benefits of puffs, and why I love them for babies, is because they dissolve fast in saliva.
-That means if your baby gets a piece into their mouth and doesn’t know what to do, it will melt into a goo they can swallow with little effort.
+One of the benefits of puffs, and why I love them for babies, is because they dissolve fast in saliva in your baby’s mouth.

 When Can Babies Eat Toast?

-Another classic finger food for babies!
 Toast is a great food to give babies and it’s easy to top with lots of healthy and different spreads.
-Think avocado, cream cheese, or even a nut butter.
-(Yes, babies can have nut butters, but double check with your doc’s advice and spread it thin.)
+Think avocado, cream cheese, or even peanut or nut butter as a healthy breakfast option.

-Like cheerios, toast also requires some more chewing, which means your baby has to have some skills.
-Toast cut into squares or strips are great for babies that are managing puffs, graham crackers, and soft foods like cubed avocado well.
 This is usually around 9-12 months old.
 When you do, give your baby toast for the first time, look for them to be chewing well with a clear up and down motion.

 When Can Babies Eat Grapes, Blueberries, and Cherry Tomatoes?

-Oh, the round foods that can be a serious choking hazard.
-These foods may be scary, but when they are cut in half (blueberries) or quartered (grapes and cherry tomatoes), babies are able to eat them safely also around 9-12 months old.
-The skin on cherry tomatoes and grapes can be a little tougher, and some parents prefer to skin them.
+Small round foods can be a serious choking hazard, but when they are cut in half (blueberries) or quartered (grapes and cherry tomatoes), babies are able to pick them up with little fingers and eat them safely also around 9-12 months old with a lower risk of choking.

 When Can Babies Eat Watermelon?

-This is another one of my favorite first finger foods for baby, right after they’ve mastered those graham crackers and puffs.
+This is another one of my favorite first finger foods for babies, right after they’ve mastered those graham crackers and puffs.
 Cut the watermelon into small cubes and watch with delight as the juice runs down all over their adorable little chin.

 When Can Babies Eat Banana?

 Look for your baby to manage bananas around 7-10 months old.
-You may even want to try this healthy pumpkin banana bread recipe!
+You may even want to try this healthy banana pumpkin bread recipe!

 When Can Babies Eat Cheese?

 Cheese is obviously dairy and it seems contradictory that babies can eat it when they aren’t allowed cow’s milk until age 1, but the protein structure is different so pediatrician’s give it the green light before 12 months old.
-Cheese that’s a bit softer, like from a brick of mild cheddar or provolone, is a great starting place if you’d like to introduce it.

-When your baby is eating the melt-able crackers, watermelon, and banana without frequent gagging and with a munching up and down, they are often ready to handle cheese that’s cut into cubes.
+When your baby is eating melt-able crackers, watermelon, and banana without frequent gagging and with a munching up and down, they are often ready to handle cheese that’s cut into cubes.

 This is usually around 8-10 months old.